Ministerial Declarations for the Period May 2018 to April 2019

-The Minister has signed a State-wide declaration for the 12 month period from 1st May 2017 to 30th April 2018.
-A separate countrywide declaration was signed in respect of air safety.
-PDF versions of these declarations can be downloaded below.
+The Minister has signed a State-wide Declaration for the 12 month period from 1st May 2018 to 30th April 2019.
+A separate countrywide Declaration was signed in respect of air safety.
+PDF versions of these Declarations can be downloaded below.

 Some of the key features of these declarations are as follows:

-- The addition of three seagull species to the State-wide Declaration confined to a particular area in North Dublin.
+The three seagull species on the State-wide declaration are confined to a particular area in North Dublin.